-The following table provides the required minimum efficiency level at various loading conditions.
+The following tables provide the required minimum efficiency level at various loading conditions.
 These are provided at three different load levels: 100%, 50% and 20%.
 Efficiency is tested over an AC input voltage range of 115 VAC to 220 VAC.

 Table 7.
-460 Watt AC Power Supply Efficiency
+460 Watt Power Supply Efficiency (Gold)